freedomofpress/securedrop-docs/docs/admin/installation/test_the_installation.rst

 #.
 Test replying to the test submission.

-   - While logged in as an admin, you can send a reply to the test source submission you made earlier.
+   - While logged in as an administrator, you can send a reply to the test source submission you made earlier.
    - Usage of the *Journalist Interface* is covered by our :doc:`Journalist User Manual <../../journalist/journalist>`.

 #.
-Test that the source received the reply.
+Verify that the test source account received the reply.

    - Within Tor Browser, navigate back to the *Source Interface* and use your previous test source codename to log in (or reload the